ClusterHQ/flocker/docs/using/installing/index.rst

 Optional ZFS Backend Configuration
 ----------------------------------

-The ZFS backend requires ZFS to be installed.
+If you intend to use a ZFS backend, this requires ZFS to be installed.

 Installing ZFS on CentOS 7